Labrador Pregnancy Symptoms and Early Signs

 - Increase in urination: As the puppies grow, they press against her bladder, making her need more bathroom breaks just like in human pregnancy.

-- Nesting behaviors: Closer to the due date, she may start scratching at her bedding, circling, or hiding out in quiet spots.
-This nesting behavior means she’s getting ready for the pups.
+- Nesting behaviours: Closer to the due date, she may start scratching at her bedding, circling, or hiding out in quiet spots.
+This nesting behaviour means she’s getting ready for the pups.

 Here’s a quick symptom timeline for reference: